Clockwork Neutrinogenesis: Baryogenesis from theory space

-We demonstrate the possibility of baryogenesis in a theory space setting with a minimal scenario based on the CW mechanism to generate small neutrino masses.
-This is achieved with a completely anarchic Higgs Yukawa matrix in the neutrino sector comprising of nearly $\mathcal{O}(1)$ entries.
-Prompted by the absence of any evidence suggesting a Majorana nature of the neutrinos, we adopt the mechanism of Dirac leptogenesis~\cite{Dick:1999je,Murayama:2002je,Cerdeno:2006ha} for our study.
+We demonstrate, explicitly, the possibility of a low-scale Dirac (lepton number conserving) leptogenesis ~\cite{Dick:1999je,Murayama:2002je,Cerdeno:2006ha} within a minimal CW setup for generating small neutrino masses.
+The choice of a lepton number conserving scenario is motivated by the fact that the fermion mass terms in a CW theory are characteristically Dirac in nature, and also by the absence of any telltale evidence indicating a Majorana nature of the neutrinos.
+The neutrinogenesis in this case is achieved with a completely \emph{anarchic} Higgs Yukawa matrix in the neutrino sector comprising of nearly $\mathcal{O}(1)$ entries, where we use the term ``anarchic" in the manner of ref.\cite{Hall:1999sn}, signifying Yukawa matrices having comparable entries, exhibiting no discernible patterns or hierarchies.
 This requires introduction of three fermionic clockwork chains, one for each flavor of the SM neutrinos, and three flavors of a new light neutral fermion to ensure an observable CP violation.
-To avoid unnecessary inter-flavor hierarchies in the heavy CW spectrum, a simple $\mathbb{Z}_3$ exchange symmetry is imposed among the three flavors which is broken solely by the Yukawa couplings of the clockwork sector to the light fermions (SM leptons and the extra fermions).
-The required CP asymmetry for leptogenesis is then obtained by virtue of a resonance enhancement effected by the resulting pseudo-degenerate masses of the heavy neutral fermions.
-Remarkably, the required mass-splitting for the resonance condition is quite naturally obtained from the explicit breaking of the flavor symmetry via radiative corrections to the fermion mass terms.
+To avoid unnecessary inter-flavor hierarchies in the heavy CW spectrum, a simple $\mathbb{Z}_3$ exchange symmetry is imposed among the three flavors which is broken solely by the Yukawa couplings of the light fermions (SM leptons and the extra fermions) to the clockwork sector.
+The required CP asymmetry for leptogenesis is then obtained by virtue of a resonance enhancement effected by the resulting quasi-degenerate masses of the heavy neutral fermions.
+The required mass-splittings for the resonance condition are obtained quite naturally, independent of the textures of the Yukawa matrices, via radiative corrections to the heavy fermion mass terms originating from the explicit breaking of the flavor symmetry.
 However, this is true only when the out-of-equilibrium dynamics of leptogenesis concludes before electroweak symmetry breaking (EWSB) occurs.
-With this constraint we find that the heavy neutrinos must have masses $\gtrsim \mathcal{O}(10 \, \mbox{TeV})$.
+With this constraint, we find that the heavy neutrinos must have masses $\gtrsim \mathcal{O}(10 \, \mbox{TeV})$.